schaubia/Exorestart/HD82943_Poster_Walkthrough_Guide_EN.md

 *What to say at each panel and figure, in the order a visitor's eye moves across the poster.*
 *Companion to the HD 82943 Conference Talking Points (Q&A) document - use that one for deeper follow-up questions and literature background.*

-**How to use this guide:** it follows the poster top-to-bottom, left-to-right.
-For each panel: a one-line reminder of what's shown, then a short script you can say almost verbatim while pointing at the figure.
-Keep the full tour under ~5 minutes unless someone wants to go deeper - the Q&A prep document has the deeper material for follow-up questions.

 ---

 ## 0. Title, Authors & Abstract